 Morphine sulfate ER/naltrexone (Embeda) capsules contain pellets of morphine sulfate with a sequestered core of naltrexone.
-Misuse or abuse of morphine sulfate ER/naltrexone by tampering with the pellets by crushing or chewing pellets causes the rapid release and absorption of both morphine and naltrexone.
-The resulting morphine dose may be fatal, particularly in opioid-naïve individuals.
+Tampering with the pellets by crushing or chewing pellets causes the rapid release and absorption of both morphine and naltrexone, resulting in a potentially fatal morphine dose, particularly in opioid-naïve individuals.
 In opioid-tolerant patients, the absorption of naltrexone may increase the risk of precipitating withdrawal.
 Morphine sulfate ER/naltrexone 100/4 mg capsules are for opioid-tolerant patients.
 Patients should not consume alcoholic beverages or use prescription or non-prescription medications containing alcohol while on this therapy.